Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Evaluation

-All circuits were executed using the compilation flow depicted in \autoref{fig-compiler-flowchart}.
-For the macro matching of \autoref{subsec-macro-matching}, only the \gate{C Ry} macro given in \eqref{eq-cry-macro} was used.
-Since we presented two alternative ways of transforming to the native gate set, as discussed in \autoref{subsec-transformation-to-extended-native-gate-set}, these approaches are compared.
-While the first scheme performs additional optimizations using Pytket's \texttt{CliffordSimp} pass, the second scheme transforms based on the \gate{ZZ} decomposition from \eqref{eq-ZZ-decomp} and Pytket's \texttt{SquashTK1} pass without further optimizations.
-The two different approaches are visualized in \autoref{fig-compiler-flowchart}, where they constitute the left and the right control paths, respectively, in the uppermost blue box.
-In the following, these two schemes will be referred to as the \emph{CliffordSimp} and \emph{SquashTK1} approaches.
+We executed all the circuits using the compilation flow depicted in \autoref{fig-compiler-flowchart}.
+For the macro matching in \autoref{subsec-macro-matching}, we used only the \gate{C Ry} macro given in \eqref{eq-cry-macro}.
+As a heuristic for selecting the combination of blocks used for the block commutation with correction unitaries in \autoref{subsubsec-algorithm-for-executing-advanced-block-commutation}, we used the first heuristic, which prioritizes the minimization of the overall gate count as the first criterion.
+The reason for this is that we compared our results with those of standard Pytket and Qiskit passes, and both tools do not explicitly prioritize one type of gate over another.
+Since our compiler offers four alternative ways to transform the circuit into the native gate set, as discussed in \autoref{subsec-transformation-to-extended-native-gate-set}, we compared these approaches.
+While the first scheme performs additional optimizations using Pytket's \texttt{CliffordSimp} pass, the second scheme transforms based on the \gate{ZZ} decomposition in \eqref{eq-ZZ-decomp} and Pytket's \texttt{SquashTK1} pass without further optimizations.
+The third scheme performs optimizations achieved by the KAK decomposition \cite{kak}, while the fourth scheme combines various optimizations using Pytket's \texttt{FullPeepholeOptimise} pass.
+The four different schemes are visualized in \autoref{fig-compiler-flowchart}, where each scheme represents a different control path in the uppermost blue box.
+In the following, we refer to these four schemes as the \emph{CliffordSimp}, \emph{SquashTK1}, \emph{KAKDecomposition}, and \emph{FullPeepholeOptimise} approaches, respectively.

+After calculating the results of our complete compilation flow, we computed the shuttling schedules for the circuits using a Shuttling Compiler \cite{umz-shuttling}.
+To analyze the influence of the commutations described in \autoref{subsec-simple-commutations} and \autoref{subsec-advanced-commutations} on the shuttling, we compiled all circuits two additional times: once without both types of commutations and a second time only without the block commutation with correction unitaries.
+This allowed us to determine the impact of the different commutations by comparing the translation, separation/merge, and ion swaps counts of the circuits.
+To calculate the shuttling schedules, we assumed a linear trap with 1,401 segments, each containing a maximum of two ions, and the laser interaction zone placed in the center of the trap.
+This configuration ensured that there was enough space for all ions and that there was no reconfiguration overhead due to lack of space.

-In the following, first the impact of the different transformation will be analyzed.
-Afterwards, our compiler will be compared to Pytket, AQT ans Qiskit.
+In the following, we analyze first the impact of the different transformations and then the impact of the different commutations on the shuttling.
+Finally, we compare our compiler with standard compilation passes of Pytket and Qiskit.